ryanflorence/react-training/lessons/05-wrapping-dom-libs.md

   // add this hook
   componentWillReceiveProps: function(newProps) {
-    // its important to pass the new props in this.renderDialogContent(newProps);
+    // it's important to pass the new props in this.renderDialogContent(newProps);
   },